Macrometacorp/docs/docs/collections/documents/tutorials/query-doc-store-api.md

 import Prerequisites from '../../../_partials/_prerequisites-api-key.md';
 import Steps from '../../../_partials/_api-example-steps.md';

-This page shows you how to use the Macrometa API and C8QL queries to perform basic CRUD operations on documents stored in a document store collection.
+This page shows you how to use the Macrometa API and query workers to perform basic CRUD operations on documents stored in a document store collection.

 For more information about using Macrometa APIs, refer to [APIs](../../../api-docs/index.md).